Coffee and Conversation

 We hope that each bracelet will be a reminder to be kind to yourselves and each other, to spread love and hope, to keep going, and to know that even in the darkest times, there are people who wish nothing more than to help you find your way back into the light.

-Please join us as Susan, Norah’s Mother, guides us through this thoughtful process of creating your own unique reminder and one you can create to gift to someone else.
+Please join us as Susan, Norah’s Mother, guides us through this thoughtful process of creating your own unique bracelet and one you can create to gift to someone else.

 View Event →